On the Cauchy problem for backward stochastic partial differential equations in H\"{o}lder spaces: Introduction

 Weak and strong solutions of linear BSPDEs have already received an extensive attention in literature.
-Strong solution in the Sobolev space $W^{m,2}$ is referred to e.g. \cite{Du_Meng_2009, Du_Tang_2009, du2012strong, dokuchaev2012backward, du2013linear, Hu_Ma_Yong_2002, Hu_Peng_1991, Ma_Yong_1997, Ma_Yong_1999, Qiu_Tang_You_2011}, and in $L^p$ ($p\in (1, \infty)$) is referred to e.g. \cite{Du_Qiu_Tang_2010}.
-The theory of linear BSPDEs in Sobolev spaces is fairly complete now.
-Qiu and Tang \cite{Qiu_Tang_2011} further discusses the maximum principle of BSPDEs in a domain.
+Strong solution in the Sobolev space $W^{m,2}$ is referred to, for example, \cite {DuMeng2009,du2012strong,dokuchaev2012backward,du2013linear,HuMaYong2002,HuPeng1991,MaYong1997,MaYong1999,QiuTangYou2011}, and in $L^p$ [$p\in(1, \infty)$] is referred to, for example, \cite {DuQiuTang2010}.
+The theory of linear BSPDEs in Sobolev spaces is rather complete now.
+Qiu and Tang \cite{QiuTang2011} further discuss the maximum principle of BSPDEs in a domain.
 It is quite natural to consider now the H\"{o}lder solution of BSPDEs.
-We note that Tang \cite{Tang_2005} discusses the existence and uniqueness of a classical solution to semi-linear BSPDE using a probabilistic approach.
-However, the coefficients are required to be $k$-times (with $k\geq 2+\frac{n}{2}$) continuously differentiable in the spatial variable $x$, which is much higher than the necessary regularity on the coefficients known in the theory of deterministic PDEs.
-In this paper, the pair of unknown functional variables are viewed as deterministic time-space functionals, but take values in Banach spaces of random (vector) variables or processes.
-We discuss BSPDE \eqref{bspde} in H\"{o}lder spaces using the methods of deterministic PDEs (see Gilbarg and Trudinger \cite{Gilbarg_2001}, Ladyzhenskaja et. al. \cite{Ladyzenskaja_1968}), and establish a H\"older theory for BSPDEs under the spacial H\"older-continuity on the leading coefficients.
+We note that Tang \cite {Tang2005} discusses the existence and uniqueness of a classical solution to semi-linear BSPDE using a probabilistic approach.
+However, the coefficients are required to be $k$-times (with $k\geq2+\frac {n}{2}$) continuously differentiable in the spatial variable $x$, which is much higher than the necessary regularity on the coefficients known in the theory of deterministic PDEs.
+In this paper, the pair of unknown variables are viewed as deterministic spatial functionals which take values in Banach spaces of random (vector) processes.
+We discuss BSPDE (\ref{bspde}) in H\"{o}lder spaces, using the methods of deterministic PDEs (see Gilbarg and Trudinger \cite{Gilbarg2001}, Lady{\v{z}}enskaja, Solonnikov and Ural'ceva \cite{Ladyzenskaja1968}), and establish a\vadjust{\goodbreak} H\"older theory for BSPDEs under the spatial H\"older-continuity assumption on the coefficients $a, b, c$ and $\sigma$.
 The paper seems to be the first attempt at H\"older solution of BSPDEs.